-This Psalm begins with a prayer for safety, in the light of what was happening around him, stopping to regain his bearings, David takes refuge in the Presence of God.
-Once safely in the manifest Presence of His God, David pours out his heart, expressing his deepest conviction in verse two saying; “You are my Lord; apart from you I have no good thing.”
+This Psalm begins with a prayer for safety, in the light of what is happening around him, stopping to regain his bearings, David takes refuge in the Presence of God.
+Once safely in the Presence of His God, David pours out his heart, expressing his deepest conviction in verse two saying; “You are my Lord; apart from you I have no good thing.”

 David is saying anything of eternal value in this life will be found in God!
-Asaph understood this fact so well he was moved to write; “Whom have I in heaven but you?
+Asaph understood this fact so well, he was moved to write; “Whom have I in heaven but you?
 And earth has nothing I desire besides you” (Psalm 73:25).
 All this present world has to offer loses it’s charm while in the atmosphere of heaven.

 Forever Ruined For What Is Ordinary

 Once exposed to the atmosphere of heaven, men and women throughout history have gladly abandoned everything earthly to be in the Presence of God.
 In our passage under consideration, David too desired the dwelling place of God.
 He was always placing God before him because it’s where he finds a fullness of joy.